tachoknight/AWS_MySQL_Through_Bastion_in_Go/README.md

 # AWS MySQL Through Bastion in Go
-Example Go program that connects to a MySQL AWS/RDS instance through a bastion AMI I needed to be able to run queries against a MySQL database that is hosted using Amazon's RDS system that is accessable only through a bastion machine acting as a firewall to the VPC.
+Example Go program that connects to a MySQL AWS/RDS instance through a bastion AMI.
+I needed to be able to run queries against a MySQL database that is hosted using Amazon's RDS system that is accessable only through a bastion machine acting as a firewall to the VPC.